From This Moment On (Shania Twain song): Background and composition

 "From This Moment On" was written during a soccer game in Italy.
-Shania Twain once explained, "We were in Italy at a soccer game.
+Twain once explained, "We were in Italy at a soccer game.
 My husband loves sports.
 I don't know the game that well, so my mind drifted and I started writing."
-Initially, Twain thought that "From This Moment On" would be perfect for singer Celine Dion; however, as Twain and her husband at the time, Robert John "Mutt" Lange developed the song, they concluded that it would work best as a duet.
+Initially, Twain thought that "From This Moment On" would be perfect for fellow Canadian singer Celine Dion; however, as Twain and her husband at the time, Robert John "Mutt" Lange, developed the song, he convinced her to keep it for herself, and they concluded that it would work best as a duet.
 While their first choice for the duet was Elton John, they chose country singer Bryan White.
 Twain later described White as "the best male voice in country music.
 Beyond country music!
 He's an excellent singer.
 So he needed to be on this record, because the song soars.
 It demands that.
 It demands dynamics."
 White explained that, by the time he went to the recording, the song was mostly finalized, and described it as 'extremely challenging' vocally.
-Twain also considered giving the song to fellow Canadian singer, Celine Dion, but Lange convinced her to keep it for herself.

 Initial first-run pressings of the international version of the Come On Over album during March 1998 featured White on the song, while subsequent pressings began featuring the song as a solo recording.
 In early 1998, Mercury executives were informed that White would be unable to promote the song alongside Twain; therefore, Twain had to return to the studio to re-record White's parts on her own.
 According to White's spokesman at Asylum Records, "We've certainly heard knocking on our door about "From This Moment On" being too contemporary for Bryan's sake; therefore, it is fine if they want to go to the Top 40 without him."
 White later claimed that he had no hard feelings towards Twain for him being excluded from the international version of the song, stating, "They're releasing this song as a pop record, and I'm not a pop artist, so my feelings aren't hurt."

 "From This Moment On" was released as the fourth single from Come On Over on May 4, 1998, in the United States while being released in Australia on August 10, 1998, and in the United Kingdom on November 16, 1998.
 Musically, "From This Moment On" is a country pop ballad set in common time with a free tempo.
 The song is written in the key of G major with Twain's vocal range spanning from the low note of D3 to the high note of C5.
 Nick Reynolds of BBC Music described the song as a power new country ballad with "a beautiful melody".